Hello Planning Mashers!

 Once you start actually following your routine in some time you’ll have a better understanding of what’s working and what’s not.

-How To Make Routine Stick
+How To Make Daily Routine Stick

 Creating new routines won’t be easy.
 Your brain already has set routines and breaking old habits can be pretty challenging.